domino14/cesars-blog/content/posts/2023-06-14-scrabble-endgames-chess-techniques.md

 Additionally, I rewrote it to just return the value of the node, and not the move itself.
 This simplifies things a bit and there's no need to pass around pointers to moves.

+### Aspiration windows

+Sometimes, it may be valuable to know whether an endgame is winnable at all.
+It can often be a much faster search than to actually find the best win.
+This can be used if you want to shorten search time; a future pre-endgame engine can also use this to rapidly solve the endgame for the sole purposes of counting it as a win or loss.

+In order to do this, we can use an "[aspiration window](https://www.chessprogramming.org/Aspiration_Windows)", where we shorten the initial alpha-beta search window drastically.
+Setting this window to [-1, 1] based on a setting will result in solutions being clamped to this value.
+(Note: this works if our negamax is minimaxing on the current score difference between players; you can center the minimal window around other values otherwise).
+If we can't find anything better than 0, that's at best a tie. -1 or worse is a loss.
+Anything else is a guaranteed win.

+Because of the way this works, it will often find solutions that just barely win.
+This is fine, but an interesting quirk of the algorithm -- you better not make any mistakes if you follow this line!
+Similarly, if it can't win, it will find slightly wrong sequences that appear to almost win.
+This is OK - this mode should only be used if we're quickly trying to find a win.

+Aspiration windows can also be used to speed up the algorithm in general by keeping track of whether we fail high or low, and then widening/redoing the search, but I haven't implemented this yet.
+The only reason aspiration windows are used in Macondo is to quickly get that binary "is there a win or not" in this endgame.

 ### Principal variation on stack

 Since the move is now no longer included in the return value of the negamax call, the principal variation (winning sequence of moves) is harder to build up.
 I implemented [a technique used by the Blunder chess engine](https://github.com/algerbrex/blunder/blob/main/engine/search.go#L92) to keep track of the principal variation as we iterate through the search function.
 There are other solutions, such as triangular PV tables, or even just looking up the PV in the transposition table (more below).